crystalcaverns/carpenter/README.md

 # Carpenter

-Updater protocol for the Crystal Caverns Minecraft server, designed to autonomously update important parts of the server.
+Server updater for the Crystal Caverns Minecraft server, designed to autonomously update the servers in our network.

 While this is a standalone plugin, it should not be used by anyone other than us, as it is specifically made just for Crystal Caverns.